A dream-like garden design on Pàdua street

 The architect

-Casa Pàdua: a brief history
+Casa Enric Ribalta: a brief history

-Until the mid-1970’s, local press says this house was the headquarters of the Esencias Buil SA a perfume laboratory.
-The owner, José Buil, could not have chosen a location more in line with the product of his small business, a Modernist residence, whose rich floral decoration on the facade seems to even give off delicate countryside aromas.
-After years of abandonment, the building was rebuilt in 1989 by Alonso Balaguer Arquitectes Associats who, three years later, won the award for the best rehabilitation work for this project, restoring the facade and maintaining part of the interior garden.
+Designed for Enric Ribalta and Mercè Camellas, the construction was completed in 1903.
+Until the mid-1970’s, local press says this house was the headquarters of the Esencias Buil SA, a perfume laboratory.
+The owner of the company, Josep Buil, could not have chosen a location more in line with the product of his small business, a Modernist residence, whose rich floral decoration on the facade seems to even give off delicate countryside aromas.

 I mentioned sgraffito, in the beginning.
 It’s a technique of decorating the walls by applying layers of contrasting colours, and then scratching or cutting the final layer to reveal the shade below.
 Sgraffito was popularized in Italy in the 15th and 16th centuries and is also specific to parts of Germany, Transylvania, Austria, Belgium or Catalunya – where it became recurrent during the Modernist era.